MemphiS047/icu-flow-prediction/doc/features.md

 For turkey there are three different ICU type each of the ICU have different levels, maximum number of level is 5 as in NICU (neonatal).
 Each extracted featuer is described under levels of each ICU types.

+## Adult Intensive Care (AdICU)
+Patient who are at the age of 18 or greater this statistic also can be extracted from the MIMIC-III on the

-## Extracted Features by ICU Level and MIMIC-III Equivalency
+### Extraction by Level and MIMIC-III Equivalency
 ICU Level 1:

 - Patients with uncomplicated single-organ failures (excluding respiratory failure) can be identified from the diagnosis and procedure codes in the ICU-stay table.